The Seminar has three three primary objectives:

 1) Define the requirements of an AESA Radar integrated in a weapons system from a pilots point of view.

-How to design an advanced 6DOF "Matched Linear Phase" FIR estimator with angular kinematics for tracking 50+ high performance fighters and drones.
-Discover how the Optimal 6DOF mechanization minimizes the current as well as the extrapolated target state errors to better meet the requirements for "lead pursuit weapons" and track maintenance.
-Learn why a "Linear Phase" FIR, with its distortion free state variables, is particularly well suited for the 6DOF Multi-Target-Track implementation.
+How to design an advanced 6DOF "Linear Phase Matched FIR" estimator with angular kinematics for tracking 50+ high performance fighters and drones.
+Discover how the Optimal 6DOF mechanization minimizes the current as well as the extrapolated target state errors to meet the requirements for "lead pursuit weapons" and track maintenance.
+Using a BVR missile simulation, learn how to optimize the 6DOF estimator along the entire missile flight path and extend its lethal range.

 The evolution of RADAR, an overview of the AESA modes, signal processing, complex signals, matrices, FFT’s, weighting functions, and optimal "matched" FIR filters for track, antenna null formation, Stap, pulse compression, and ground moving target detection, geolocation and jammer cancellation.